axel-lord/barse/README.md

 - [x] Replace const endian reader with little big variants
 - [ ] ~~Add specialized way of getting a mut reference to a reader and remove the auto mut ref impl~~
 - [ ] Add with impls for endianess
+- [ ] Replace ByteRead trait with struct

 ## Licensing
 This project is licensed under MIT or Apache-2.0 use whichever you fancy.